Prewriting: Discussing information

 After reading and observing, often writers need to discuss material.
 They might brainstorm with a group on topics or how to narrow a topic.
 Or, they might discuss events, ideas, and interpretations with just one other person.
 Oral storytelling might enter again, as the writer turns it into a narrative, or just tries out ways of using the new terminology.
 Sometimes writers draw or use information as basis for artwork as a way to understand the material better.
+Starting with peer evaluation in the beginning of the school year can help students build comfort with discussing this kind of information.

 Narrowing the topic

 Narrowing a topic is an important step of prewriting.
 For example, a personal narrative of five pages could be narrowed to an incident that occurred in a thirty-minute time period.
 This restricted time period means the writer must slow down and tell the event moment by moment with many details.
 By contrast, a five-page essay about a three-day trip would only skim the surface of the experience.
 The writer must consider again the goals of communication – content, audience, importance of information – but add to this a consideration of the format for the writing.
 He or she should consider how much space is allowed for the communication and how What can be effectively communicated within that space?
+Understanding what a piece of writing is for and who the audience is going to be are basic building blocks of organizing content well.
+They are powerful considerations in determining what needs to be said and how it needs to be said.
+Researching relevant material, planning ideas, and aligning with what the audience will expect all contribute to a solid draft.
+Through revising, editing, and ongoing skill development, authors refine their work to produce clear and effective communication.